Chiaera/AdvancedRobotProgramming/assignment2/README.md

 Instead, the **shared component** are
   - #### GameState file
-      It is a central shared structure, containts in `world` file where all the variables are contained.
+      It is a central shared structure, contained in `world` file where all the variables are contained.
 All processes can read the values by the header.

   - #### Map loader
-    `map` is responsable for update the parameters and upload the world window.
+    `map` is responsible for update the parameters and load the world map.
   - #### Shared Heartbeat Memory
     It is impliemented by `heartbeat` process and consider a safety control with the use of a semaphore.